-Colgate and its generous alumni and parent donors offer grants to support students' living costs and supplemental expenses to pursue unpaid and underpaid summer internships, research, and long-term service projects.
+Colgate and its generous alumni and parent donors offer grants to support students' living costs and supplemental expenses to pursue unpaid and underpaid summer experiences.

-Internships, research, and long-term community service allow students to gain insight on their career paths, test different work environments, shape and grow their professional networks, and develop the essential skill sets to thrive in the professional arena.
-The value of Colgate’s distinguished liberal arts education coupled with practical, hands-on experience obtained through an internship can give our students a significant advantage as they enter the workforce.
+Qualifying experiences such as internships, research, long-term community service, and skill-based courses allow students to gain insight on their career paths.
+Students can test different work environments, shape and grow their professional networks, and develop the essential skill sets to thrive in the professional arena.
+Explore previous student experiences on the Career Services News page.